mirego/phare/README.md

 $ phare
 ```

-One of the best way to use Phare is by hooking it before your version control commits.
+One of the best ways to use Phare is by hooking it to your version control commit process.
 For example, with `git`:

 ```bash
 $ bundle binstubs phare